OuhscBbmc/BbmcResources/instructions/github.md

 ### IRB-Approved personnel

 Paste this block into a new issue called *Check IRB-approved personnel*.
+This issue can be created by anyone on the CDW team.
+Replace the placeholders in curly braces with the project-specific values.

 ```
-@zantry, please check that everyone (with access to the S drive and to the REDCap cache) have been approved by the IRB to view PHI related to this project.
+@athumann, please check that everyone (with access to the S drive and to the REDCap cache) have been approved by the IRB to view PHI related to this project.
 This includes
 - [ ] CDW/BBMC staff
 - [ ] Investigators, project managers, research assistants, etc